RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Method

-where \(Cat\) is the concatenation operation.
+where $Cat$ is the concatenation operation.
 It simply keeps existing feature maps and leaves the information processing to other operators.
-For example, a concatenation layer is usually followed by an 1\(\times\)1 dense convolutional layer to process the channel information\cite{szegedy2015going,huang2017densely,han2020ghostnet}.
-However, as Table. \ref{tab:concat_time} shows, concatenation is not cost-free for feature reuse on hardware devices, which motivates us to find a more efficient way.
+For example, a concatenation layer is usually followed by an 1$\times$1 dense convolutional layer to process the channel information~\cite{szegedy2015going,huang2017densely,han2020ghostnet}.
+However, as Table~\ref{tab:concat-time} shows, concatenation is not cost-free for feature reuse on hardware devices, which motivates us to find a more efficient way.

-Recently, structural re-parameterization has been treated as a cost-free technique to improve the performance of CNNs in many works\cite{ding2019acnet,ding2021repvgg,vasu2022improved}.
+Recently, structural re-parameterization has been treated as a cost-free technique to improve the performance of CNNs in many works~\cite{ding2019acnet,ding2021repvgg,vasu2023mobileone}.
 Inspired by this, we note that structural re-parameterization can also be treated as an efficient technique for implicit feature reuse, so as to design more hardware-efficient CNNs.
 For example, structural re-parameterization usually utilizes several linear operators to produce diverse feature maps during training, and fuse all operators into one via parameters fusion for fast inference.
 That is, it moves the fusion process from feature space to weight space, which can be treated as an implicit way for feature reuse.
-Follow the symbols in Eq.\ref{eq:feature_reuse_via_concat}, feature reuse via structural re-parameterization can be expressed as:
+Follow the symbols in Eq~\ref{eq:feature-reuse-via-concat}, feature reuse via structural re-parameterization can be expressed as:

 Different from concatenation, add also plays a feature fusion role.
-All operation \(\Phi_i(x), \forall i=1, \ldots, s-1\) in structural re-parameterization are linear function, and will be fused into \(\Phi^{\ast}(x)\) finally.
-The feature fusion process is done in the weight space, which will not introduce any extra inference time, making the final architecture more efficient than that with concatenation.
-As shown in Fig. \ref{fig:time_percentage}, implementing feature reuse via structural re-parameterization can save \(7\%\sim11\%\) time compared to concatenation and \(5\%\sim8\%\) to add.
-Based on this concept, we propose a hardware-efficient RepGhost module with feature reuse via structural re-parameterization in the following subsection.
+All operation $\Phi_i(x), \forall i=1, \ldots, s-1$ in structural re-parameterization are linear function, and will be fused into $\Phi^{\ast}(x)$ finally.
+The feature fusion process is done in the weight space, which will not introduce any extra inference time, making the final architecture more efficient than that with concatenation or add operators.

+As shown in Figure~\ref{fig:time-percentage}, our method implements feature reuse via structural re-parameterization.
+We not only discard the concatenation operator but also move the add process to weight space, thus saving $7\%\sim11\%$ time compared to concatenation and $5\%\sim8\%$ to add.
+Based on this concept, we propose a hardware-efficient module for feature reuse via re-parameterization in the next subsection.